luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Ensure it appears on all pages except login/signup
     - Use `ProtectedRoute` component or similar wrapper

-3. Test: Navigation bar appears on all pages, home icon works, chat icon navigates correctly based on role
+3. Test: Navigation bar appears on all pages, home icon works, info icon works, chat icon navigates correctly based on role

+**Note:** The navigation bar structure is mostly the same for both fosters and coordinators, with the main difference being role-based routing (e.g., chat icon routes to different destinations based on user role).
+The visual appearance and layout remain consistent across roles.

 **Testing:**

 -   Navigation bar appears on all authenticated pages
 -   Home icon navigates to dashboard
+-   Info icon navigates to landing/info page (`/` or `/about`)
 -   Chat icon navigates to correct destination based on user role
 -   Navigation bar does not appear on login/signup pages